ckan/ckanext-harvest/README.rst

 * ``(ProgrammingError) relation "harvest_object_extra" does not exist`` The database has got into in a bad state.
 Run the tests again but *without* the ``--reset-db`` parameter.
+  Alternatively it's because you forgot to use the ``--ckan`` parameter.

 * ``(OperationalError) near "SET": syntax error``
   You are testing with SQLite as the database, but the CKAN Harvester needs PostgreSQL.
 Specify test-core.ini instead of test.ini.